 Use a push toy

-A push toy like a vaccuum or lawnmower is one tool that can help baby walk.
+A push toy like a vacuum or lawnmower is one tool that can help baby walk.
 Unlike a walker, a push toy won’t keep your baby contained, helping her build arm and leg strength while maintaining a wider stance for balance.
 Push toys also encourage problem-solving skills that help baby walk, like turning around or backing up.

 While your baby is toddling around with her push toy, act as her focal point at the other end of the room while using words of encouragement like, “Come on, you can do it, come this way to Mommy!”
 After she reaches you, celebrate her accomplishment by cheering, clapping your hands, and giving her a big hug.
 Positive reinforcement and praise, Rivera says, offers encouragement that will help baby walk.